Wu Wei & Non Action & Action

-Grace represents actions of greatest potential.
-The ironic truth: the larger the action the more that action disrupts alternative options or even your intended result.
-So non violence while active in response, isn’t directly as forceful as violence itself.
-Non Violence opens up additional non violent options from the other side.
+Grace represents the actions of greatest potential.
+The ironic truth: the larger the action, the more that action disrupts alternative options or even your intended result.
+So nonviolence while active in response isn’t directly as forceful as violence itself.
+Non Violence opens up additional nonviolent options from the other side.

-- Wu Wei doesn’t exclude violent actions, rather it recognizes actions impact results.
-Wu wei works with pause as a step in your actions in order to see all the potentials and best choose options that are graceful.
+- Wu Wei doesn’t exclude violent actions; rather it recognizes actions impact results.
+Wu Wei works with a pause as a step in your actions to see all the potentials and best choose options that are graceful.